Numerics of Bianchi type II and type IX spacetimes in effective loop quantum cosmology: LQC Effective Dynamics: Bianchi II

 On the other hand, when $|\Delta \tau|$ is sufficiently small, the final values of the Kasner exponents typically lie between the two asymptotic values (although in this intermediate regime the final Kasner exponents do not evolve linearly with $\Delta \tau$).
 Note that in some cases, like the bottom right plot in Fig.~\ref{f.move}, the final Kasner exponents will not always lie between the asymptotic values, but even in such cases the Kasner exponents do not differ significantly from the asymptotic values.

-An important point is that the shape of the $\bar{k}_i$ versus $\Delta \tau$ plots appears to have a simple scaling symmetry: keeping the initial Kasner exponents fixed, if the $p_i$ are rescaled then the shape of the plot remains identical once $\Delta \tau$ is rescaled appropriately---a representative example of this is shown in Fig.~\ref{f.scale}.
+An important point is that the shape of the $\bar{k}_i$ versus $\Delta \tau$ plots has a simple scaling symmetry: in the initial conditions, if each of the products $p_1 c_1$, $p_2 c_2$ and $p_3 c_3$ is rescaled by some factor $C$, then the initial Kasner exponents remain unchanged and the shape of the plot remains identical once $\Delta \tau$ is rescaled by the inverse factor $C^{-1}$, a representative example of this is shown in Fig.~\ref{f.scale}.
+The existence of this symmetry is due to the fact that the physics, once the Kasner exponents are fixed, depends on the characteristic timescale set by $(p_i c_i)^{-1}$; if this is rescaled, then so is $\Delta \tau$ by the same factor.

 Finally, there are two interesting properties of $\Delta \tau$ that are worth pointing out.

 First, note $\Delta \tau$ always remains positive only in the bottom right subplot of Fig.~\ref{f.move} where $k_1(\tau_i) = -0.169990$.
 This is because when the LQC bounce occurs first then $\Delta \tau > 0$ always, while if there are Kasner transitions both before and after the bounce, then if initially $-2/7 < k_1 < -1/5$ it is the first (pre-bounce) spike in the potential that will be larger (and $\Delta \tau < 0$), while if initially $-1/5 < k_1 < 0$ it is the second (post-bounce) spike in the potential that will be larger (and $\Delta \tau > 0$); the bottom right subplot falls into this second category.
 This transition occurs at $k_1(\tau_i) = -1/5$, because this is the initial value of the Kasner exponents such that the rate of growth in $a_1$ is equal and opposite to itself before and after the LQC bounce, implying that the potential will grow equally rapidly either side of the LQC bounce.
 To see why this is the case, we denote the sequence of Kasner exponents $(k_1^{(0)}, k_1^{(1)}, k_1^{(2)}, k_1^{(3)})$ corresponding to the initial value, the value after the first Kasner transition, the value after the LQC bounce, and the value after the second Kasner transition, respectively.
 For the rate of growth in $a_1$ to be equal and opposite either side of the LQC bounce requires $k_1^{(1)} = k_1^{(2)}$, and given the transformation rule \eqref{lqc-kas} for an LQC bounce this implies $k_1^{(1)} = k_1^{(2)} = 1/3$, which in turn fixes $k_1^{(0)} = -1/5$ by the standard Kasner transition rule \eqref{kasner}.